Get a quote

 During the day you will only have to carry your day bag with your essentials (extra layers, water, snacks, sun cream, medications, waterproofs etc).
 Your main bag will be transported by vehicle or horses each day and you will have access to it every evening.

-In the plane from Ulaanbaatar to the Khovd province, you will be able to bring 10kg in your checked luggage and 5kg in your hand luggage.
+You will be able to bring 10kg in your checked luggage and 5kg in your hand luggage.
 You can also pay for extra kg (USD5/kg).
 Extra items can be left in the hotel in Ulaanbaatar.

 Do I need any specific documents with me?